 Barrett & Barrett produces a single estate Cabernet Sauvignon each year and is a joint wine making effort by husband and wife Bo and Heidi Barrett.
-These two are Napa industry wine veterans; Bo has been farming his family’s property (Chateau Montelena) in Calistoga since 1973 and Heidi has been making premium wines in Napa for more than 30 years.
+These two are Napa industry wine veterans; Bo has been farming his family’s property (Chateau Montelena) in Calistoga since he was hired to work in the cellar in 1972 and Heidi has been making premium wines in Napa for more than 30 years.

 The image of the coin on the label is the perfect tribute to both Bo and Heidi’s interests and accomplishments.
 During a trip to visit their daughter Chelsea who was in Northern France at the time, they stopped in Austria and visited the Leopold Museum in Vienna which contains an impressive collection of ancient coins.
 They had an idea of the coin image for their label prior to this museum visit but it was here they saw it in real life.